 Subpart 1.
 In general.
 A husband and wife may make a joint declaration of estimated tax even though they are not living together.
 However, a joint declaration may not be made if they are separated under a decree of divorce or separate maintenance.
-A joint declaration may not be made if the taxpayer's spouse is not a Minnesota resident, or if his spouse has a different taxable year.
+A joint declaration may not be made if the taxpayer's spouse is not a Minnesota resident, or if the spouse has a different taxable year.
 If the combined gross income of the married couple meets the requirements of Minnesota Statutes, section 290.93, subdivision 1, either a joint declaration must be made or a separate declaration must be made by each.
 If a joint declaration is made by husband and wife, the liability with respect to the estimated tax shall be joint and several.

-- Subp.
+Subp.
 2. Application to separate returns.
-The fact that a joint declaration of estimated tax is made by them will not preclude a husband and his wife from filing separate returns.
-In case a joint declaration is made but a joint return is not made for the same taxable year, the payments made on account of the estimated tax for such year may be treated as payments on account of the tax liability of either the husband or wife for the taxable year or may be divided between them in such manner as they may agree.
+The fact that a joint declaration of estimated tax is made by them will not preclude a husband and wife from filing separate returns.
+In case a joint declaration is made but a joint return is not made for the same taxable year, the payments made on account of the estimated tax for such year may be treated as payments on account of the tax liability of either spouse for the taxable year or may be divided between them in such manner as they may agree.
 In the event the husband and wife fail to agree to a division, such payments shall be allocated between them in accordance with the following rule.
-The portion of such payments to be allocated to a spouse shall be that portion of the aggregate of all such payments as the amount of tax shown on the separate return of the taxpayer bears to the sum of the taxes shown on the separate returns of the taxpayer and his spouse. - Subp.
-3. Death of spouse.
-A joint declaration may not be made after the death of either the husband or wife.
-However, if it is reasonable for a surviving spouse to assume that there will be filed a joint return for himself and the deceased spouse for his taxable year and the last taxable year of the deceased spouse he may, in making a separate declaration for his taxable year which includes the period comprising such last taxable year of his spouse, estimate taxable income on an aggregate basis and compute his estimated tax in the same manner as though a joint declaration had been filed.
+The portion of such payments to be allocated to a spouse shall be that portion of the aggregate of all such payments as the amount of tax shown on the separate return of the taxpayer bears to the sum of the taxes shown on the separate returns of the taxpayer and the spouse.